tomukmatthews/cognitive-neuroscience-ml/README.md

 * BLINKER - an EEGlab plugin to detect and extract the blinks from the frontal electrodes

 BLINKER link: http://vislab.github.io/EEG-Blinks/#Plugin
+The blinkProperties structure must be run on each dataset and saved for use in 'classify_computeBlinksfts.m'

 **Data:**
 * Epoched data (minimum ~5s for most of the scripts)